 The best indication of a filter’s performance is whether it has a certification or not.
-There are two common certifications that a water filter manufacturer can apply for: a WQA certification and an NSF certification.
+There are two common certifications that a manufacturer can apply for: a WQA certification and an NSF certification.

 The WQA, or Water Quality Association, is a not-for-profit independant trade party that represents the water treatment industry.
 Manufacturers who have gained a WQA certification have been able to achieve a “certified level of professional expertise and are dedicated to high professional standards”.

-The certification that the majority of customers in-the-know look for when considering a water filter product is an NSF certification.
+The certification that the majority of customers in-the-know look for when considering a product is an NSF certification.
 NSF International is an accredited third-party certification body that tests and certifies water filter products to check that they meet their promotional claims.
 There are a number of different NSF standards that a product can be certified for, including NSF 42, for chlorine removal, and NSF 53, for lead removal.